department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/mustard-gas.md

 If you have questions about benefits related to mustard gas exposure, you can contact us via email. <a href="mailto:mustardgas@vba.va.gov">Email us at mustardgas@vba.va.gov</a>

 You can also get help from a trained professional trusted to help with VA-related claims.
-[Find an accredited representative](/disability-benefits/apply/help/).
+[Get help filing your claim](/disability-benefits/apply/help/).